senshikikai/pdfScraper/README.md

-T

-.

-.

-i'm coding this to help a friend automate repetitive work.
-The goal is to take specific info from a pdf file.
-Group repetitive data together, sum totals of items and create a .xlsx file with all this info

 # PDF SCRAPER
 > i'm coding this to help a friend automate repetitive work.
 The goal is to take specific info from a pdf file.
 Group repetitive data together, sum totals of items and create a .xlsx file with all this info